awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 For more information about using Amazon EKS optimized Windows AMIs, see the following sections:
 + To use Windows with managed node groups, see [Simplify node lifecycle with managed node groups](managed-node-groups.md)\.
 + To launch self\-managed Windows nodes, see [Create self\-managed Microsoft Windows nodes](launch-windows-workers.md)\.
-+ For version information, see [Amazon EKS optimized Windows AMI versions](eks-ami-versions-windows.md)\.
++ For version information, see [Retrieve Windows AMI version information](eks-ami-versions-windows.md)\.
-+ To retrieve the latest IDs of the Amazon EKS optimized Windows AMIs, see [Retrieving Amazon EKS optimized Windows AMI IDs](retrieve-windows-ami-id.md)\.
++ To retrieve the latest IDs of the Amazon EKS optimized Windows AMIs, see [Retrieve recommended Microsoft Windows AMI IDs](retrieve-windows-ami-id.md)\.
-+ To use Amazon EC2 Image Builder to create custom Amazon EKS optimized Windows AMIs, see [Creating custom Amazon EKS optimized Windows AMIs](eks-custom-ami-windows.md)\.
++ To use Amazon EC2 Image Builder to create custom Amazon EKS optimized Windows AMIs, see [Build a custom Windows AMI with Image Builder](eks-custom-ami-windows.md)\.
 + For best practices, see [Amazon EKS optimized Windows AMI management](https://aws.github.io/aws-eks-best-practices/windows/docs/ami/) in the *EKS Best Practices Guide*\.